Anuraga Karikkin Vellam: Plot

 Abhilash alias Abhi is a young architect in search of a job.
 His girlfriend, Elizabeth alias Eli, is a sweet, bubbly, and kind-hearted girl who treats Abhi like a kid.
 Abhi is irritated by Eli's frequent calls and interference in his life.
-Upon his friend's suggestions, he breaks up with Eli leaving her heartbroken.
+Upon his friend's suggestions, he breaks up with Eli, leaving her heartbroken.
 She struggles with her breakup.

 Abhi's father, ASI Raghu, is a strict police officer.
 One day, he meets his ex-girlfriend, Anuradha, and tries to contact her, but fails.
 Abhi gets to know this and gives a fake number to Raghu.
 Eli gives her own number to Raghu and pretends to be Anuradha.
 Raghu and Eli form a very friendly bond.
 She manages to make things better between Raghu and his wife, Suma.
 After years of marriage, Raghu and Suma get closer because of Eli.
 Abhi gets a job in a call centre where one of his old friends, Sony, also works.
 But Abhi finds it difficult to adjust in the call centre and leaves.
 Sony confesses to Abhi that he loves Eli.
 Sony helps Eli in coming out of the breakup and proposes to Eli.
 Abhi starts missing Eli, however, her marriage gets fixed with Sony.
 One last time, Eli meets Abhi and tells him how important he is to her and leaves.
 Abhi starts realising her worth and wants her back.
 Raghu wants to meet Anuradha and requests her to meet him.
 With no choice left, Eli meets Raghu and tells him the truth.

-On the day before her wedding, Abhi decides to break Eli's wedding and bring her back.
-However, he gets arrested and is kept inside the police station.
+On the day before her wedding, Abhi decides to stop Eli's wedding and bring her back.
+However, he gets arrested and detained at a police station.
 The next morning, his father releases him.
-He confesses to his father that he loves Eli and she will marry someone else.
+He confesses to his father that he loves Eli and she is headed towards marrying someone else.
 Raghu supports Abhi and rushes to stop the wedding, however, they fail to do so.
 Abhi apologizes to Eli and proposes to her.
 Eli, now married to Sony rejects Abhi and makes peace with him.
 Sony thanks Abhi.
 While returning, Raghu again meets Anuradha, and this time, they chase her car.
 Upon asking about her, she reveals that she is not Anuradha.
 After she leaves, Raghu and Abhi share a laugh, finally bonding.

-Sometime later, Abhi and Raghu are shown sitting near a new project designed and constructed by Abhi, reminiscing about their past love and how love, even though sometimes unsuccessful, can actually leave you with good life lessons.
+Some time later, Abhi and Raghu are shown sitting near a new project designed and constructed by Abhi, reminiscing about their past love and how love, even though sometimes unsuccessful, can actually leave you with good life lessons.